 - Size is everything!
 For thinner inserts go up one size.
 For plump inserts make sure the measurements are exact.

-How to Arrange Throw Pillows
+How do you Arrange Throw Pillows on a Couch?

 - Place larger pillows (typically 22″ or 24″ squares for a standard sofa) in the back.